 DamagesWhen taking care of the roads in winter, the snow ploughs can sometimes cause damage, for example, to mailboxes and fences.
 The driver is obliged to contact the property owner.
 To make the roads more accessible for snow ploughs, property owners ought to, for example, remove branches and similar items that may obstruct pavements and roads.

-ParkingFor the snow removal to be as effective as possible, you must follow special parking rules between December 1 and April 30.
+ParkingFor the snow removal to be as effective as possible, you must follow special parking rules between December the 1st and the 30th of April.

 Technical Services Department Customer Service Tel: 08-731 33 03 Telephone hours: Weekdays, 8.30 am to 4 pmE-mail: kundtjanst